 is a superfood made from all-organic and all-fermented ingredients.
 Spirulina, quinoa, millet, brown rice, chickpeas, and seeds have been fermented with live naturally occurring beneficial microflora.
 All of the nutrients in this amazing food are predigested and are easily utilized by the body.
 Use Super Spirulina Plus daily to help naturally detoxify your body, maintain a healthy weight, and boost your energy.

-Maybe you simply do not have time to prepare and eat balanced Body Ecology meals throughout the day, so you are looking for a protein powder supplement that will carry you through your cardio class at the gym and keep your neurotransmitters balanced.
+Maybe you simply don’t have time to prepare and eat balanced Body Ecology meals throughout the day, and need a protein powder supplement that will carry you through your cardio class and keep your neurotransmitters balanced.

 In addition, Spirulina is rich in chlorophyll, vitamins, antioxidants, essential fatty acids, minerals, and trace minerals, making it truly a complete food.
 Unfortunately, Spirulina is difficult to digest.
 If your gastrointestinal tract is at all compromised, it can be impossible to digest.
 If you are consuming Spirulina, it is likely that you are receiving little nutritional value from it because in its raw state, these valuable macronutrients and phytonutrients are simply not available.

 Fermentation: Keys to Unlocking the Nutrients in Your Food

 Modern science has found that traditionally fermented foods such as kefir, natto, and kimchi all have significant health-promoting properties that would not be present if the food were not fermented.
 Fermentation converts sugars into lactic acid, which controls pathogenic bacteria, while delivering friendly microflora to the gut.
 Fermentation also begins the digestion process by breaking down the sometimes toxic and indigestible parts of food while also generating its own health-promoting vitamins and enzymes.